Fear

-Having started a path of one-by-one working through, and ultimately conquering my fears, I realize all the ways my life was unconsciously ruled by the things that I was afraid of.
-Unconsciously I made decisions not based on what I wanted, but what was approved in family and society.
-I was afraid to pursue an ‘unconventional’ route.
+Having started a path of one-by-one working through and conquering my fears, I realize all the ways my life was unconsciously ruled by the things that I was afraid of.
+I made decisions not based on what I wanted, but by how I was programmed and by consensus of society.
+I was afraid to pursue an ‘unconventional’ path.
+I was afraid to be weird and different.
 I was afraid to be me and do what I actually desired.
-I was afraid to speak up for my values and idealism.
-I was afraid to be weird or different or unique.
-I was afraid to take risks and make more decisions based on how I intuitively felt, and not just what made sense according to ‘everyone else.’
-It was, and still is in many ways, just a lot easier to go down a prescribed, accepted path.
-It doesn’t force you to go it alone, to get uncomfortable, to face your fears, to realize your independence and individuality, or to grow or evolve.
-But also in many ways, it is very hard and energy consuming to force yourself to repeatedly do things you really don’t desire to do, deep down.
+I was afraid to speak up for my values and ideals.
+I was afraid to take risks and make more decisions based on how I intuitively felt.
+I was afraid to do it my way.
+It was, and still is, in many ways a whole lot easier to go down a prescribed, accepted path.
+It doesn’t force you to go it alone, to get uncomfortable, to constantly be challenged, to face your insecurities and fears, to realize your independence and individuality, or to repeatedly be willing to die to be reborn.
+But the “easy path” is not really an easy one either.
+It asks you to spend a lot of energy pretending to be someone you’re not, to contort and fit yourself into places and situations that aren’t really suitable, to make everything work and be fine, to always be happy and content when you’re not, or to spend your energy working on things that aren’t truly and personally meaningful.

 In not facing my fears, it kept me moving further down a path that was not aligned with what I really wanted.
 And the fear compounds.
 Every step forward increased the fear of ‘starting over from scratch.’
-If I let go of all of that I had built then it would mean I would have “nothing.”
+If I let go of all that I had built, then it would mean I would have “nothing.”
 But having nothing was exactly what I needed.
-Because I had filled my life with stuff and situations that maybe I believed I wanted at some point, but now they did not truly reflect who I am and did not make me happy anymore.
-All of that stuff became baggage weighing me down, clouding my judgement, making it harder for me to see myself and pursue what I desire.
+Because I had unconsciously filled my life with stuff and situations that maybe I believed I wanted at some point, but really didn’t bring any feeling of peace or meaning or joy.
+All of that stuff became baggage weighing me down, clouding my higher senses, making it harder for me to see myself and pursue what I actually need and desire.
 When I let go of everything and had nothing left, it revealed myself, naked and raw.
-And the accident forced me to stop moving and doing, and had forced me to sit in the silence and the empty space.
+The accident forced me to stop moving and doing, it forced me to sit in the silence and the empty space.
 To look at myself in my raw form, and see all of the possibilities, the patterns, and the fears as they really are.
+It asked me to return to my meditation work to connect at a higher perspective, and focus on unpacking, untangling, and processing everything, I endeavored to become intimate with my fears.
+To feel them, to remember them, to acknowledge and accept them.
+I excavated them, re-lived them, felt them, all with a goal to understand them out of love and curiosity.

 Previous